agapas/gallery-website/README.md

-# gallery-website
+# halloween-gallery
-Simple gallery template made just for fun due to upcoming Halloween.
-Happy Halloween !!
+Simple website with gallery example, made just for fun due to upcoming Halloween.
+Happy Halloween !! </br>
+See it in action on: https://agapas.github.io/gallery-template/

 ## License